-Join us as we continue our special virtual community programs with the Simon Preisler Learning Series this Fall featuring stories of the Holocaust and genocide.
+Join us as we continue our special virtual community programs with the Simon Preisler Learning Series featuring stories of the Holocaust and genocide.
 These free, educational events are open to anyone aged 13 and over.
 They are designed to bring us closer to the history that defines our present and to inspire social responsibility.

 Salvaged Pages: A Conversation with Alexandra Zapruder